DieTechniker/3rdparty-privacy-proxy/README.md

 # TK 3rd Party Privacy Proxy

 Deliveres functionality to securely fetch and provide 3rd Party resources as well as proxying requests back to the 3rd Party Provider.
 The users of your website will remain private against any 3rd Party Provider you use without losing any functionality on your end.
-Further more this privacy proxy delivers you the ultimate knowledge about what information are being transfered to any 3rd Party Provider as well as independece from their servers.
+Further more this privacy proxy delivers you the ultimate knowledge about what information are being transferred to any 3rd Party Provider as well as independence from their servers.

 ## Getting Started